joaoramia/angular4-notifications/README.md

 ## Generating docs

 Run `npm run docs` to generate the documentation for the project, using compodoc.
 It will generate a /documentation folder, which will be served by the npm module http-server on port 8080.
 Navigate to `http://localhost:8080/`

-## Comments regarding the design (topic 2.3.1)

-The design chosen for this project was a simple notification box on the bottom right of the screen, which has an internal scroll in case the number of notifications exceeds the height of the screen.
-The mockup can be found in the mockup.png image, generated using MockFlow